Health Care, Medical

 Types

-Chronic Obstructive Pulmonary Disease (COPD) is implied as the symbolic representation of an umbrella that encompasses two sub-types under it i.e. Chronic Bronchitis and Emphysema.
+Chronic Obstructive Pulmonary Disease (COPD) is implied as the symbolic representation of an umbrella that encompasses two sub-types under it, i.e. Chronic Bronchitis and Emphysema.
 Chronic Bronchitis is identified through the symptoms of an individual developing a long-term cough with mucus being shown in it.
-Emphysema, in comparison to Chronic Bronchitis, exhibits symptoms with gradually increasing damage to lungs examined over time.
+Emphysema, in comparison to Chronic Bronchitis, exhibits symptoms with gradually increasing damage to the lungs examined over time.

 Causes